 As technology advances, consumer needs evolve, and market share changes… marketing departments are being forced to evolve and re-evaluate their planning and marketing tactics as they go into each New Year.
-One of the things we try to look out for are marketing trends that can impact our small business in a BIG way.
+One of the things we try to look out for is marketing trends that can impact our small business in a BIG way.

 So far in 2017, we have identified 5 marketing trends that small businesses should be watching out for and implementing as they move forward with their marketing goals.